Sport Fishing License for Alaska Seniors (2026)

 free senior fishing card

-The card can remove the regular sport fishing license requirement, but it does not remove fishing seasons, bag limits, or area rules.
+The senior PID removes the regular sport fishing license requirement, but it does not remove fishing seasons, bag limits, annual limits, permits, emergency orders, or area rules.

 Costs and Fee Waivers for Senior Anglers in Alaska